zambal/eml/README.md

 from Eml.
 It's a custom parser written in about 500 LOC, so don't expect it to successfully parse every html in the wild.

-Most notably, it doesn't understand arbitrary elements without proper closing, like `<div>`.
+Most notably, it doesn't understand attribute values without quotes and arbitrary elements without proper closing, like `<div>`.
 An element should always be written as `<div/>`, or `<div></div>`.
 However, explicit exceptions are made for void elements that are expected to never have any child elements.

 The bottom line is that whenever the parser fails to parse back generated html from Eml, it is a bug and please report it.
 Whenever it fails to